saran-gangster/nanovllm_jax/docs/pytorch_vs_jax_comparison.md

 The **~25% performance gap** vs HuggingFace Batched is primarily due to:

-1. **No paged attention kernel** - We gather K/V into dense tensors (biggest issue)
+1. ~~**No paged attention kernel**~~ - ✅ **Solved** with vectorized paged attention (6x speedup)
 2. **No CUDA graphs** - XLA dispatch overhead per step
 3. **Python loop overhead** - Scheduling happens in Python each step

-To close the gap, the JAX implementation would need a **Pallas-based paged attention kernel** similar to `flash_attn_with_kvcache`.
-This is a significant implementation effort but would bring performance close to PyTorch.
+With the new vectorized paged attention implementation, the JAX version should now be **closer to PyTorch performance** for decode-heavy workloads.
+The main remaining gaps are:
+- CUDA graphs for zero-overhead kernel dispatch
+- Flash Attention 2 for prefill (XLA's implementation is good but not hand-optimized)

 ---